 “It’s true.
 It is a snake.
 It is!” yelled Faith.

-When I got home the first thing I wanted to know was what had happened about the snake.
-She told a hilarious tale of sweeping it into the dust pan and trying to get it outside with five very interested, but not so helpful children.
+When I arrived back home, the first thing I wanted to know was what had happened about the snake.
+She told a hilarious tale of sweeping it into a dust pan and trying to get it outside with five very interested, but not so helpful children.
 Oh how I laughed.
 This reminded both of us of another snake encounter.